The Russian Join is one of the absolute best ways to join yarn due to it’s secure hold and invisible finish

 Whether you are just starting to learn crochet or you’ve been doing it for awhile, there are definitely always new things to learn.

-But if you like having a starting point for the things you want to make, go ahead and grab my master list of ideas!
-It’s an absolutely FREE bonus for joining my email list, and I think you’ll enjoy the tips, tutorials, and new projects that I send out(but if not, you can opt-out any time).
+But if you like having a starting point for the things you want to make, go ahead and grab my Beginner’s Crochet Checklist It’s an absolutely FREE bonus for joining my email list, and I think you’ll enjoy the tips, tutorials, and new projects that I send out(but if not, you can opt-out any time).

 Have a great time using the Russian Join in all of your projects, and keep the crafting delightful!